-Offences for which Court proceedings may be commenced and for which Infringement Notices can be issued are described in legislation administered by the EPA Division.
-A list of legislation administered by, and guiding policy used by, the EPA Division can be found in the Policy and Legislation section of this website.
+Offences for which Court proceedings may be commenced and for which Infringement Notices can be issued are described in legislation administered by EPA Tasmania.
+A list of legislation administered by, and guiding policy used by, EPA Tasmania can be found in the Policy and Legislation section of this website.

-Court proceedings may be commenced by the EPA Division as a result of investigations undertaken by the Division, or when recipients of an Infringement Notice elect to have the matter of the Notice determined by the Courts.
+Court proceedings may be commenced by EPA Tasmania as a result of investigations undertaken by the Division, or when recipients of an Infringement Notice elect to have the matter of the Notice determined by the Courts.

 corporation.
 Generally the fine for an individual is less than that for